 I&S -- Individuals & Societies (Area of Knowledge requirement)

 NW -- The Natural World (Area of Knowledge requirement)

 Courses that meet the foreign-language requirement and the additional-writing requirement are not marked.
 The third-quarter (or second-semester) course in any language meets the language requirement, so long as the entire first-year sequence totals at least 12 credits (regardless of whether the student earned credit for the earlier parts of the sequence).
 Consult the quarterly Time Schedule for writing-intensive courses that meet the additional-writing requirement.

 Completion of a minor, available through many departments, is optional.
-Requirements are shown under individual department undergraduate programs, below, or in a minors handout available in the Undergraduate Gateway Center, 171 Mary Gates Hall.
-The following interdisciplinary minors are also offered: Disability Studies; Diversity; Education, Learning, and Society; Human Rights; Labor Studies; and Values in Society.
-Websites for these minors may be found in the alphabetical listing of Arts & Sciences degree programs.
+Requirements are shown under individual department undergraduate programs, below, or in a minors handout available in UAA Advising, 141 Mary Gates Hall.
+The following interdisciplinary minors are also offered: Arctic Studies; Disability Studies; Diversity; Education, Learning, and Society; Human Rights; Labor Studies; Paleobiology; and Values in Society.
+Websites for these minors may be found in the alphabetical listing of Arts and Sciences degree programs.

 Credits Required Outside Major Department

 So that the student does not overspecialize, the College limits to 90 the number of credits from a single department that the student may elect to count in the 180 credits required for the baccalaureate degree.
 A department itself can require no more than 70 credits from courses within the department, and no more than 90 credits from within the department and related fields combined, as constituting its major program for the baccalaureate degree.
 Exceptions to these restrictions may be granted by the Dean.